cendekia/cendekia-blog/README.md

 ## Deployment

-The site is automatically deployed via GitHub Pages when changes are pushed to the main branch.
+The site is automatically deployed via GitHub Actions when changes are pushed to the main branch.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.